rog-SARTHAK/rog-SARTHAK.github.io/README.md

 <p align="left"> <img src="https://raw.githubusercontent.com/rog-SARTHAK/rog-SARTHAK.github.io/main/Img/27.png" alt="token sent" width="700" height="400" /> </p>

+The Matcher class is a tool for matching sequences of tokens based on their attributes.
+It allows you to define patterns that describe the structure of the text you are interested in, and then match those patterns against a Doc object to find all occurrences of the pattern.

+The Matcher class works by defining a set of rules, where each rule specifies a pattern of tokens to match and any constraints on their attributes.
+A rule is defined as a list of dictionaries, where each dictionary represents a token in the pattern and specifies its attributes.

 <p align="left"> <img src="https://raw.githubusercontent.com/rog-SARTHAK/rog-SARTHAK.github.io/main/Img/28.png" alt="token sent" width="700" height="400" /> </p>

 We have covered basics of the building blocks of spaCy library.